 I’ll start off by stating the obvious, you don’t need any special kind of clothing for urban exploring.
 It’s one of the great things about this hobby that so many people like.
-It has no barrier to entry and no special gear is needed to partake in it.
+It has no barrier to entry and no special gear or exploration clothing is needed to partake in it.

 There are, however, certain things you can carry with you or in this case, wear that can be quite beneficial to your safety.
 We all know urban exploring is no walk in the park.
 It’s can be as dangerous as it is enjoyable.